Fun HVAC Facts

 Closing Air Vents Doesn’t Always Lower Electricity Bills

-Some people think that they are likely to save money on electricity bills if they close the windows in lesser utilized property rooms.
+You may think you can save money on electricity bills if they close the windows in rooms that aren’t often used.
 This is a myth.
 Doing this can result in reduced efficiency and higher monthly bills.
-Also, when the air vents are closed, there is more pressure on the air conditioner’s compressor, which may cause the equipment to breakdown.
+Also, when you close the air vents, there is more pressure on the air conditioner’s compressor.
+This may cause the equipment to breakdown.

 Summer Blockbuster: Attracting Customers Using Air Conditioners

-Traditionally, movie theaters installed HVAC systems in their buildings to attract more people.
-The strategy worked perfectly as many people enjoyed the cool climate in the facilities.
-The number of moviegoers increased significantly during the warm months.
+Movie theaters installed HVAC systems in their buildings to attract more people.
+This worked well, as many people enjoyed the cool climate in there.
+The number of moviegoers increased during the warm months.
 As a result, most theaters showed popular films during the summer.

 Air Conditioners Improved Productivity

-Before introducing modern HVAC systems, some companies allowed employees to take a month off during the warm months, resulting in reduced productivity.
+Before modern HVAC systems, companies let employees take time off in the warm months.
+This led to reduced productivity.
 Air conditioning installation enabled the employees to work year-round.

 Give Us a Call Today

 Do you need help fixing your HVAC system?
 We’ve got your back.
-We have a team of experienced HVAC technicians who are committed to serving you.
+We have a team of experienced HVAC technicians who are here to serve you.
 Contact us today and get the help you need.